PaddlePaddle/PaddleSpeech/docs/source/install.md

 To avoid the trouble of environment setup, running in a Docker container is highly recommended.
 Otherwise, if you work on `Ubuntu` with `root` privilege, you can still complete the installation.

 ### Choice 1: Running in Docker Container (Recommend)
 Docker is an open-source tool to build, ship, and run distributed applications in an isolated environment.
-A Docker image for this project has been provided in [hub.docker.com](https://hub.docker.com) with all the dependencies installed.
+A Docker image for this project has been provided in [hub.docker.com](https://hub.docker.com) with dependencies of cuda and cudnn installed.
 This Docker image requires the support of NVIDIA GPU, so please make sure its availability and the [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) has been installed.

 Take several steps to launch the Docker image:
 - Download the Docker image